Fire Alarm System Installation — Christchurch & Canterbury

 Fire Alarm System Components

-Control panel is system brain.
+System brain.
 Monitors all detectors and devices.
 Activates alarms when fire detected.
 Modern panels have display showing alarm location.
 Battery backup ensures operation during power failure.
 Located in accessible location usually near main entrance.

-Smoke detectors sense smoke particles.
+Sense smoke particles.
 Optical detectors most common using light beam.
 Ionization detectors less common now.
 Placed in corridors, rooms, ceiling spaces.
 Spacing per building code typically every 60-100 square meters depending on ceiling height.

-Heat detectors sense temperature rise.
+Sense temperature rise.
 Used where smoke detectors impractical like kitchens or dusty areas.
 Fixed temperature type activates at set temperature.
 Rate of rise type detects rapid temperature increase.

-Manual call points let people activate alarm manually.
+Let people activate alarm manually.
 Red boxes with glass or plastic element to break.
 Located at all exits.
 Press or break to sound alarm.
 Critical for immediate alarm activation.

-Sounders produce loud alarm tone.
+Produce loud alarm tone.
 Typically 100 decibels minimum.
 Placed throughout building ensuring heard everywhere.
 Multiple sounders ensure coverage.
 Some systems use voice evacuation messages.

-Visual alarm devices for hearing impaired.
+For hearing impaired.
 Strobe lights flash when alarm sounds.
 Required in certain occupancies.
 Ensures everyone alerted regardless of hearing ability.

 Addressable vs Conventional Systems

-Addressable systems identify exact detector location.
+Identify exact detector location.
 Each detector has unique address.
 Control panel shows which detector activated.
 Makes finding fire location quick.
 Better for larger buildings.
 More expensive but provides superior information.

-Conventional systems divide building into zones.
+Divide building into zones.
 Alarm indicates which zone activated but not exact detector.
 Multiple detectors per zone.
 Simpler and less expensive.
 Adequate for smaller buildings.
 Most small commercial buildings use conventional.

-System Design Process
+System Design & Installation Process

 We assess building layout and occupancy.
 Determine applicable building code requirements.
 Calculate detector spacing and placement.
 Plan zone configuration for conventional or addressing for addressable.
 Locate manual call points at exits.
 Position sounders for adequate coverage.
 Select control panel appropriate for building size.
 Design integrates with other building systems if required.
 Provide design drawings for building consent.